Leading Through A Crisis

 Constantly maintaining high engagement and remaining positive within a group can be challenging, but add in a global pandemic, and things can get even more complex.

-Amid a global pandemic, business owners and team/group leaders are experiencing new obstacles every day.
-With a record number of individuals now working from home due to COVID-19, individuals may feel disconnected and negative about the current situation.
+Amid a second wave of infections and regulated shut-downs world-wide, business owners and team/group leaders continue to experience new obstacles every day.
+With a record number of people continuing working from home due to COVID-19 — and with delays in vaccinations and a rise in variant strains of the virus — people may be feeling disconnected and negative about the current situation.

 During a crisis, it is vital for businesses and organization leaders to connect with their teams and show their support.